 Possession of a controlled substance refers to you having drugs under your control.
 While this could definitely apply when you have them in your pocket, they don’t have to be on you for you to be charged with possession.
 In your glove box, on the sidewalk next to you, or in your home—there are many situations that could warrant a possession charge.

 California Drug Possession – Laws

-Under California’s Health and Safety Code Section 11350, nearly all possession of a controlled substance charges are considered felony offenses.
+Under California’s Health and Safety Code Section 11350, nearly all possession of a controlled substance charges are considered misdemeanor offenses.

-The exceptions to this include a handful of misdemeanor offenses for drugs, like:
+The exceptions to this include a handful of non-criminal possession offenses like:

 - Marijuana possession